Vincit/multi-user-test-runner/README.md

 Originally the library was created to test the security of Spring service-layer methods.
 Now the core library also with any plain Java classes and has been successfully used with REST-assured based API testing.
 From 0.5.0 onwards `multi-user-test-runner-spring` dependency is deprecated.
-Spring support is achieved by using rules.
+Spring support is achieved by using JUnit rules.

-# Requirements version 1.0 and newer
+# Requirements for version 1.0 and newer

  * Java 8 or newer
  * JUnit 4.12 or newer (supports JUnit5 with JUnit vintage 4.12)

 # Optional Requirements